 The Java Community Process (JCP) program relies on the work of Spec Leads and Maintenance Leads to continue the standardization of Java Platform Micro Edition (Java ME), Standard Edition (Java SE), Enterprise Edition (Java EE), and other Java technologies and processes.
 These leaders communicate with their Expert Group, the Program Management Office (PMO), the Executive Committee (EC), and the public using their JSRs' home page, community web pages, observer aliases, blogs, tweets, and other tools.
 They track the milestones that keep their Java Specification Requests (JSRs), Application Programming Interfaces (APIs), Reference Implementations (RIs), and Technology Compatibility Kits (TCKs) progressing on schedule.
 The JCP program recognizes and appreciates all active Spec Leads and Maintenance Leads.
+You can also read Previous Specification Lead Profiles.

 In preparing these profiles, the PMO also asked Specification Leads to tell about their experiences as Spec Leads.
 This led to the related article